n42n/n3n/doc/Routing.md

 In order to enable routing, the `server` must be configured as follows:

-1. Add the `-r` option to the edge options to enable routing
+1. Add the `filter.allow_routing=true` option to the edge options to enable routing
 2. Enable packet forwarding with `sudo sysctl -w net.ipv4.ip_forward=1`
 3. Enable IP masquerading: `sudo iptables -t nat -A POSTROUTING -j MASQUERADE`